VeritasSoftware/LiveHealthChecks/README.md

 to the Server & on to the Monitoring apps,

-in real-time.
+in **real-time**.

-So, this way you can learn the internal state of your app & the machine.
+So, this way you can learn the internal state of your app & the machine in real-time.

 ### Live Health Checks Middleware